JBEI/ice/README.txt

 ===================

 2.1.
 Install maven2 (via apt-get or download).
 2.2.
 JBEIR ICE's pom.xml has all the dependencies defined.
-However,
+However, there
-      there are some libraries that are not in any public maven repos, namely biojava and flex components.
-So these have to be installed to your local maven repo.
+     are some libraries that are not in any public maven repositories, namely biojava and flex components.
+We have provided these in the lib/ directory so they can be installed to your local maven repository.

-Run the following command in the lib/ directory of your sources (Section 3.1):
+Run the following commands in the lib/ directory of your sources (Section 3.1):

 # cd lib